Polynomial regression

 A cubic polynomial regression fit to a simulated data set.
 The confidence band is a 95% simultaneous confidence band constructed using the Scheffé approach.

 In statistics, polynomial regression is a form of regression analysis in which the relationship between the independent variable x and the dependent variable y is modeled as a polynomial in x.
 Polynomial regression fits a nonlinear relationship between the value of x and the corresponding conditional mean of y, denoted E(y |x).
 Although polynomial regression fits a nonlinear model to the data, as a statistical estimation problem it is linear, in the sense that the regression function E(y | x) is linear in the unknown parameters that are estimated from the data.
-Thus, polynomial regression is a special case of linear regression.
+Thus, polynomial regression is a special case of multiple linear regression.

 The explanatory (independent) variables resulting from the polynomial expansion of the "baseline" variables are known as higher-degree terms.
 Such variables are also used in classification settings.